ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 ```

-{: .note}
-Do not use web based URI identifiers for files which _are_ present in the crate root, see [below](#embedded-data-entities-that-are-also-on-the-web).
+{% include callout.html type="note" content="Do not use web based URI identifiers for files which _are_ present in the crate root, see [below](#embedded-data-entities-that-are-also-on-the-web)." %}

 ### Encoding file paths